bilal-azam/React-Async-Manager/docs/planning.md

-# Hooks Support Planning
+# Revised Hooks Support Planning

-## Objective
-To integrate Hooks into the project efficiently.
-## Goals
-1. Understand React Hooks.
-2. Design a usable hook for async operations.
+After initial feedback, the following changes are made:
+- Additional use cases.
+- Simplification of API parameters.